medic/cht-docs/content/en/apps/examples/ebs.md

 ## Workflow Example

-This is a simple workflow that enables CHWs to use SMS to report signal codes for specific health threats.
-The CHWs Supervisor can then verify the initial report and, if warranted, escalate to the sub-county for investigation and follow-up.
-This example reference workflow is designed to be flexible and can be combined with other, complimentary care workflows.
+This is a simple workflow that enables CHWs to use SMS to report signal codes for specific community health threats.
+The CHW Supervisor can then verify the initial report and, if warranted, escalate to the sub-county for investigation and follow-up.
+This example reference workflow is designed to be flexible and can be combined with other complimentary care workflows.

 ![workflow.png](workflow.png)